 In Other States.
 An employer of a Minnesota resident who does not work in Minnesota but works in another state and who withholds federal income tax from the wages of that employee may also be required to withhold Minnesota income tax.
 The employer may be required to withhold taxes in the state in which the work is being performed and Minnesota if the company in the other state has Minnesota nexus.
 The term nexus is used in tax law to describe a situation in which a business has a presence in a state and is subject to the state's jurisdiction to tax.
-In general, a business has nexus if it derives income from sources within the state, owns or leases property in the state, employer who is required to withhold both Minnesota income tax and income tax for another state should first determine the amount of income tax to be withheld for each state.
+In general, a business has nexus if it derives income from sources within the state, owns or leases property in the state, employs personnel in the state in activities that exceed "mere solicitation", or has capital or property in the state.
+Reciprocity agreements apply for the states of North Dakota and Michigan.
+An employer who is required to withhold both Minnesota income tax and income tax for another state should first determine the amount of income tax to be withheld for each state.
 If the amount of Minnesota income tax is greater than the amount to be withheld from the state in which the employee is working, the employer should send the difference to the Minnesota Department of Revenue.

 If the amount to be withheld for the other state is greater than the amount to be withheld for Minnesota, do not withhold Minnesota income tax.